Jump to Topics:

 Rocky Mountain Institute

-We are currently working with Rocky Mountain Institute (RMI) on their Portfolio RetroFit Challenge.
-The challenge serves as a vehicle through which companies and RMI can collaborate on the investigation and implementation of deep energy efficiency measures across office buildings and we will share the results with others that may benefit from the experience.
+We worked with Rocky Mountain Institute (RMI) on their Portfolio RetroFit Challenge.
+The challenge serves as a vehicle through which companies and RMI can collaborate on the investigation and implementation of deep energy efficiency measures across office buildings.
+We openly share the results with others that may benefit from the experience.

 Environmental Defense Fund

-For the third year, we participated in the EDF Climate Corps program, an initiative launched by Environmental Defense Fund to help leading companies shave operational costs and reduce emissions by identifying large-scale energy efficiency opportunities.
-In 2012, we hosted two Climate Corps fellows.
-One helped develop a plan for installing energy dashboard systems at 600 AT&T locations, which could save up to 5 percent of electricity consumption.
-The other focused on how to use less water in our buildings’ cooling towers.
+For the fourth year, we participated in the EDF Climate Corps program, an initiative launched by Environmental Defense Fund to help leading companies shave operational costs and reduce emissions by identifying large-scale energy efficiency opportunities.
+In 2013, we hosted two Climate Corps fellows.
+One helped investigate vendor solutions for installing energy-monitoring dashboards at more than 1,000 facilities.
+The other continued work begun in 2012, focusing on methods and strategies for reducing water use in our buildings' cooling towers.

 City of Chicago